 The Open Textbook Collaborative (OTC) project is a statewide project managed by Middlesex College along with assistance from Brookdale Community College, Ocean County College , Passaic County Community College, and Rowan University .

-The project engages a consortium of New Jersey community colleges, four year colleges and universities, and workforce partners to develop open educational resources (OER) in career and technical education STEM courses.
+The project engages a consortium of New Jersey community colleges, four-year colleges and universities, and workforce partners to develop open educational resources (OER) in career and technical education STEM courses.

-The courses align to career pathways in New Jersey’s growth industries including health services, technology, energy, and global manufacturing and supply chain management as identified by the New Jersey Council of Community Colleges.
+The courses align to career pathways in New Jersey’s growth industries, including health services, technology, energy, and global manufacturing and supply chain management as identified by the New Jersey Council of Community Colleges.

 Table of Contents